dereoprojects/dereoprojects-landing-frontend/README.md

 ## Libraries

 This project uses Framer Motion for HTML element based animations, Rive for canvas-based animation rendering, and Material UI for industry-standard design.

+## License

+- The source code is licensed under the [MIT License](./LICENSE).
+- All assets, including icons, logos, and brand names, are proprietary and not included under the open-source license.